 If you’re looking for a long-term healthy – healing – solution for back pain, you’ve got to get to the source of the pain.
-And the source of most back pain is imbalance - physical, nutritional and even mental imbalance.
-By correcting these imbalances, you not only can stop the immediate pain, but even get rid of it permanently.
+And the source of most back pain is an imbalance - physical, nutritional, and even mental imbalance.
+By correcting these imbalances, you not only can stop the immediate pain but even get rid of it permanently.

 Addressing the Physical Imbalance

 Thousands of back pain sufferers have turned to the Healthy Back Institute (HBI) (www.losethebackpain.com) to help them correct these imbalances.
 HBI emphasizes a self-directed and comprehensive approach to healing, starting with "muscle balance therapy."
 Through carefully designed exercises, you bring your muscles back into balance.

 To understand the impact of imbalanced muscles, think about your muscles and bones as a carefully designed architecture.
 Bones provide a framework for muscle attachments.
 And muscles help maintain your bones’ positioning.
 If you build up your muscles too much in one place and neglect ones that complement them, the stronger muscles will start to pull the bones, and accompanying muscles, more and more out of line.

 "For example," points out HBI’s co-founder Steve Heffron, "You can have overly strong and tight muscles in the front of your legs that pull your pelvis into an abnormal position."1

 Many of these imbalances come from daily life.
 "If you sit or stand all day for your job . . . if you’re a factory worker or an athlete . . . your body accommodates to the activity that you give it," explains Heffron.
 "Over time those accommodations become physical changes.
 And those physical changes become abnormal pressures."